trdtnguyen/sb-miniproject5/README.md

   * Output: filtered record with only type = 'A' in the format of `vin_number (type, year, make)`

 ## Testing:
-Test mapper 1 and reducer1:
+* Test mapper1 and reducer1:

 `$ cat data.csv | autoinc_mapper1.py | sort | autoinc_reducer1.py`

 The output should be in the format of key value with key is vin number and value is tuple of (type, make, year).